Professional Life of "Pete" Petit

 Healthdyne entered the emerging home infusion therapy sector of healthcare through the acquisition of Home Nutritional Services (HNS) in 1983.
 HNS grew from approximately $7 million in revenues to $140 million in revenues when it was sold to the W.R.
 Grace Company in 1995.

 Between 1981, when Healthdyne completed its initial public offering, and 1993, numerous financial transactions were completed.
 Healthdyne accomplished its initial public offering in 1981 and two subsequent secondary offerings in 1982 and 1983.
-In addition, Healthdyne took HNS public in 1989 with the sale of 35% of their IPO.
+In addition, Healthdyne took HNS public in 1989 with the sale of 35% of the company in their IPO.
 Healthdyne Technologies was taken public with the sale of approximately 18% in an IPO in 1993.

 When Congress enacted the Diagnostic Related Groups Reimbursement Act in 1984, it significantly changed the growth potential for hospital products.
 Therefore, Healthdyne divested its hospital products businesses, some of which came with the Narco Scientific acquisition.
 The Airshields division was sold to Vickers, a British conglomerate, and the Pilling Surgical division was sold to a financial buyer.
 Later, the DME companies were sold to British Oxygen, and those funds were redirected into the development of high technology home healthcare and information technology assets.

-Founder of Healthdyne Companies In 1987, Mr. Petit initiated the formation of a new Healthdyne subsidiary which was named Healthdyne Perinatal Services.
+In 1987, Mr. Petit initiated the formation of a new Healthdyne subsidiary which was named Healthdyne Perinatal Services.
 This name was later changed to Healthdyne Maternity Management.
 It became the preeminent manager of high-risk pregnancies in the United States.

 In 1993, Healthdyne formed another new subsidiary, Healthdyne Information Enterprises (HIE).
 The focus of HIE was to develop healthcare information technology to facilitate the trend towards more efficient data management in healthcare.
 HIE developed "Cloverleaf", the most widely used healthcare "integration engine" both domestically and internationally.
 HIE also developed a "master patient index" which has been used in numerous vertically integrated healthcare networks.